casmirconsensys/SneakerCred/README.md

 * Hat tip to Rob Hutchins - A Reusable Implementation of the popular storage pattern for Ethereum
 * Inspiration - NBA2K 'MyTeamCards'
-* && “The players will be able to walk their created character into a 'Virtual Foot Locker' and shop for a new pair of kicks in the [Run the Neighborhood] (Game Mode)"
+* [Run the Neighborhood] “The players will be able to walk their created character into a 'Virtual Foot Locker' and shop for a new pair of kicks in the  (NBA2K Game Mode)"